Peripheral neuropathy is damage to the nerves connecting the brain, spinal cord and the rest of the body. It can be caused by cancer or its treatment.

-- Keep them warm by wearing gloves and socks in cold weather.
+- keep them warm by wearing gloves and socks in cold weather

-- Wear gloves when working with your hands – for example, when gardening or washing up.
+- wear gloves when working with your hands – for example, when gardening or washing up

-- Wear well-fitting shoes or boots.
+- wear well-fitting shoes or boots

-- Make sure rooms are well lit and always put a light on if you get up during the night.
+- make sure rooms are well lit and always put a light on if you get up during the night

-- Get advice from a physiotherapist about walking aids if your balance is affected.
+- get advice from a physiotherapist about walking aids if your balance is affected.

-Feeling lightheaded or dizzy
+Help with feeling lightheaded or dizzy

 - Ask your GP to prescribe you support stockings to wear during the day.
 These improve circulation and can help your symptoms.

-- Stand up more slowly, as this gives your body more time to adjust to the change in position.
+- Stand up slowly, as this gives your body more time to adjust to the change in position.

 - Drink plenty of fluids.
 Being dehydrated can make your symptoms worse.

-Problems with constipation
+Help with constipation

 If you are having problems with constipation it can help to: